johnmquick/teleport/README.md

 DESCRIPTION
 ============

 The Teleportation Prototype demonstrates a design concept for a three-dimensional (3D) first-person navigation system.
 It is intended for use in virtual and augmented reality experiences.
+It features gesture-based input using the Leap Motion Controller.

 ============
 INSTRUCTIONS